CanonicalLtd/maas-docs/src/en/installconfig-add-nodes.md

       Clarify terms: discovery, enlistment, accept, commission
-      There should be a "commission" section (i.e. not bundled with "discovery") AFAIK, user 'maas' has a default home directory of /var/lib/maas
+      There should be a "commission" section (i.e. not bundled with "discovery") AFAIK, user 'maas' has a default home directory of /var/lib/maas This is the wrong place for node interface configuration, but until we migrate to the new structure, I can't think of a better place at the moment.

 # Add Nodes